Support our Afghan Allies

 Facts about Resettlement of Afghan Allies in Nashville

-Over 50,000 people have been forced to evacuate from Afghanistan and resettle into a new home.
-Nashville is expecting over 500 Afghans, with plans of arrival by the end of March 2022.
+Nearly 80,000 people have been forced to evacuate from Afghanistan and resettle into a new home.
+Nashville has already welcomed over 500 Afghans, and NICE has now been approved to resettle 99 more individuals in Phase II of this program.

 The US government has authorized allies arriving with humanitarian parole to receive refugee resettlement benefits where they will be able to apply for employment authorization documents through the US Citizenship and Immigration Services (USCIS).